Physical Address

 rootpassword

-, andwordpresspassword
+, wordpressuser

-and sets up awordpress
+and sets up a wordpress

-After setting up the database, you can start the WordPress container:
+database.After setting up the database, you can start the WordPress container:

 docker run --name wordpress -e WORDPRESS_DB_HOST=wordpress-db:3306 -e WORDPRESS_DB_USER=wordpressuser -e WORDPRESS_DB_PASSWORD=wordpresspassword -e WORDPRESS_DB_NAME=wordpress -p 8080:80 -d dishoneprabu/wordpress-alpine:latest